WallStreetMojo

 A best practice is to pick the financial statements from the Annual Reports or the SEC Filings directly.
 This may involve copying and pasting the data from the annual report to the excel sheet.

 Many feel that this task is for losers; however, my take is that this is the most important task in creating the financial model.
-Once you start populating the data, you will realize the subtle changes in the financial statements that the company may have done.
+Once you start populating the data, you will realize the subtle changes in the financial statements that the company may have made.
 Additionally, you will get a good understanding of the kind of items included in the financial statements.

 My golden rule – Use the SEC filings and nothing else for Financial Statements.